The History of Trunch Concerts

-The concerts in Trunch Church were started in 1997 by Cellist and Conductor Roy Abrams (pictured conducting his orchestra).
+Trunch Concerts were started in 1997 by Cellist and Conductor Roy Abrams (pictured conducting his orchestra), at St.Botolph’s Church.
 He retired to Trunch having been a professional musician and teacher.
 Seldom will a retired musician give up playing for good and he therefore sought the opportunity to work with the local community to promote concerts in an historic Norfolk Church.
 To enable this to happen, he even put his own grand piano in St Botolph’s.

 From small beginnings with musical friends and playing three concerts a year, the project changed from friends playing music into a project to raise money for the Conservation and Restoration of the church fabric, which became a crisis when the Quinquennial Inspection of 2001 revealed two very large and growing cracks in the church tower.